nf-core/website/sites/docs/src/content/docs/guidelines/pipelines/requirements/semantic_versioning.md

 - **Bug Fixes**:
   - Correcting minor bugs that do not change how the user interacts with the pipeline.
   - Fixing the logic of pipeline operators to ensure correct inputs for a process.
-  - Inserting missing arguments into process command lines.
+  - Inserting missing arguments into process command lines that should have existed before (but without modifying output file types/output file content structure).
 - **Updates and Corrections**:
-  - Updating a container build version of a tool without changing the tool's version itself.
+  - Updating a container build version of a tool without changing the tool's version itself (e.g. so it can execute correctly).
   - Correcting typos in documentation or code comments.
   - Updating metadata or non-functional elements (e.g., README, CONTRIBUTING files).
   - Making minor adjustments to log messages or error handling.